for-giobbe/BASE/tutorial_1.md

 [ubiquitous](https://github.com/for-giobbe/BASE/tree/master/example/example/_ubiquitous_OGs) and
 [non-ubiquitous](https://github.com/for-giobbe/BASE/tree/master/example/_non-ubiquitous_OGs)
-single-copy genes OGs: in the first case each OG is made up by genes present in all the species considered, while in the second case a certain number of species is missing in each OG.
+single-copy genes OGs: in the first case each OG is made up by genes present in all the species considered, while in the second case each OG lacks a certain number of species.

 These kind of data can readily be obtained using tools as [OrthoFinder2](https://github.com/davidemms/OrthoFinder), subsequently retrotranslating and aligning each OG.